-As many of you know, your firefighter oral interview can be a little nerve-racking because becoming a full-time, professional firefighter is your goal; it’s your dream, and you know it will change your life.
-And it’s okay to be a little nervous.
-You wouldn’t be nervous if you didn’t care, right?
+As many of you know, your firefighter oral interview can be a little nerve-racking because becoming a full-time, career firefighter is your goal.
+It is your dream, and you know it will change your life.
+And it is okay to be a little nervous.
+You would not be nervous if you did not care, right?

-However, your overall goal is to be able to think clearly, so you can communicate the best possible responses to each question.
-My tip this month will help you calm your nerves and help get you organized and focused for your upcoming oral interview.
+However, your overall goal is to be able to think clearly through those nerves, so you can communicate and articulate the best possible responses to each question.
+My tip this month will help you reduce some of the overwhelm and calm your nerves which will help get you organized and focused for your upcoming oral interview.
 If you are having a video interview, you can obviously skip the section about your resume and making sure your car in ready to go.

-I want you to make a list of things you need to do before your interview; a week before, a few days before, the day before, and the day of your interview.
-This is so you won’t be as nervous and distracted because you forgot to do something important.
+I want you to make a list of things you need to do before your interview, a week before, a few days before, the day before, and the day of your interview.
+This is so you will not be as nervous and distracted because you forgot to do something important.

-- Be sure that your resume is all squared away the day before, or even a few days before your big day.
-Double check to make sure it’s up to date and that there are no spelling errors.
-Be sure your contact info is correct.
+- Be sure your resume is all squared several days before your interview.
+Double check to make sure it is up to date and that there are no spelling errors.
+Be sure your contact info is correct, and be sure your Objective has the correct department.
+Too many times I have seen the wrong department in the Objective section at the top.
 Bring 9 copies with you in a nice portfolio and ask the panel members if they are taking updated resumes.
 This should be the only document you bring to your interview.
-I’ve heard of up to 9 members being on certain fire department panels.
+There may be up to 9 members being on certain fire department panels.
 The average is 3 to 4 panel members.
 Be prepared and have enough copies for the largest possible number of panelists.

 - Another item that gets overlooked is your car.
 The last thing you want to have happen is car trouble.
 A few days before your interview check the engine oil and other fluids.
 Be sure you have enough gas to get to your interview the day before.
 Also check your tire pressure.
-I’ve had a number of candidates run late and cancel their interview because they were having car trouble; or they had to stop for gas.
-They didn’t allow enough time to get gas before their interview.
+I have seen a number of candidates run late and cancel their interview because they were having car trouble; or they had to stop for gas.
+They did not allow enough time to get gas before their interview.
 How sad is it to miss the opportunity to have the job of your dreams simply because you ran out of gas?
-Take care of all of these car items a few days before, and top off your gas the day before so you can focus on your interview.
+Take care of all these car items a few days before, and top off your gas the day before so you can focus on your interview.

-- Lastly, if you can, do a moderate workout the morning of your interview.
+- Lastly, if there is time, do a moderate workout the morning of your interview.
 Be mindful not to work out so hard that you’re spent when they call you into the room.
 If you’re spent, you won’t have the energy to think clearly.
-You’ll be tired.
+You’ll be lethargic.
 They want to see your passion and enthusiasm and being overly tired will hinder that.
 A 20-minute run will help you clear your head.
 The mild exercise naturally calms your nerves.
 Be sure to eat a light meal a couple of hours before you arrive.
-What you choose to eat may come back to bite you while you’re answering questions, if you eat too much or eat something to rich/spicy.
-Your brain needs energy to perform, which is why a light meal is best.
+What you choose to eat may come back to bite you while you’re answering questions if you eat too much or eat something to rich/spicy.
+Your brain needs energy to perform, as you focus on the questions, which is why a light meal is best.

-These may seem like basic things, but I’ve seen so many candidates make some or a combination of all of these mistakes prior to their interview and then miss out on the opportunity of their lives.
-All because they weren’t organized and because they did things at the last minute, or didn’t do them at all, like having enough gas in their car.
+These may seem like basic things, but I’ve seen so many candidates make some or a combination of all these mistakes prior to their interview and then miss out on the opportunity of their lives.
+All because they were not organized and because they did things at the last minute, or did not do them at all, like having enough gas in their car.

-If you create a list of all of these items to do and check them off a week before, a couple of days before, a day before and the day of your interview, your focus will then be on the task at hand, and that’s killing it in your interview.
+If you create a list of all these items to do and check them off a week before, a couple of days before, a day before and the day of your interview, your focus will then be on the task at hand, and that is killing it in your interview.
 Put these items on your calendar with reminders.
-You’ll be focused on your answers, as opposed to worrying about traffic or car trouble.
+You will be focused on your answers as opposed to worrying about traffic, car trouble, or your resume.
 You may even add a few things to the list.
-Either way, it will give you comfort and reduce your nerves because all these items will be handled.
-And in this way, you can ensure you can have the best oral interview of your life!
+Either way, it will give you comfort and reduce your nerves because all these items will be handled which will ensure you will have the best oral interview of your life!